Tokyo, Tokyo Neighborhoods

 Maneki Neko Statue outside Gotokuji Station

-2. Wait for the rare Maneki Neko Train on Setagaya Line
+2. Wait for the rare Maneki Neko Lucky Cat Tram on Setagaya Line

-If you’re coming to Gotokuji via Sangenjaya station, you’ll have the chance to transfer to the Setagaya Line.
+Whether you’re coming from Sangenjaya or Gotokuji station, you’ll have the chance to transfer to the Setagaya Line.
 Unlike the other trains in Tokyo, Setagaya Line is a light rail line operated by Tokyu Corp.
-The trains on this line are smaller, usually either solid pink, green, or blue.
-But once in a while – you might get lucky and get on the special Maneki Neko train!
+Compared to other trains in Tokyo, the trams on this line are small (only about 3-4 cars) and travels slower overground.
+They usually come in either solid pink, green, or blue.
+But once in a while – you might get lucky and get on the special Maneki Neko tram!

 Maneki Neko Train on Setagaya Line